Curioisty/SRBPs/README.md

 # SRBPs
-code for ""Swelling activates latent entanglements as polymer-network junctions"
+code for "Swelling activates latent entanglements as polymer-network junctions"

 1. AA MD simualtion for KA3 peptide
 2. DPD simulation for swelling